 Despite being infamous for heavy pollution, diesel is still the most commonly used fuel in cars.
 Electric cars are a rare breed in comparison to other variants, but hopefully, this will change in the near future and we’ll see more electric powered cars on our roads.

-Volkswagen is undoubtedly the world’s largest car manufacturer and this reflects in our data visualization as well.
+Volkswagen is undoubtedly the world’s largest car manufacturer and this reflects in our Data Mining as well.
 About 200,000 of the cars listed were made by Volkswagen.
 While Audi and Mercedes are in the second and third positions, they are way behind in numbers, falling below 100,000.
 But, that’s understandable considering these two manufacturers cater to the luxury segment.